Navtej Singh Johar v. Union of India: Background

-On 27 April 2016, five people filed a new writ petition in the Supreme Court challenging the constitutionality of Section 377 of the Indian Penal Code.
+On 27 April 2016, five people, all members of the LGBT community themselves, filed a new writ petition in the Supreme Court challenging the constitutionality of Section 377 of the Indian Penal Code.
 The petitioners claimed that the issues which they raised in their petition were varied and diverse from those raised in the pending curative petition in the 2013 Koushal v.
 Naz case, in which the Supreme Court had upheld the constitutionality of Section 377.
-The Naz had been earlier referred to a five-judge bench in order to decide whether the curative petition could be accepted for consideration.
+The Naz Foundation had been earlier referred to a five-judge bench in order to decide whether the curative petition could be accepted for consideration.
 The petitioners were dancer Navtej Singh Johar, journalist Sunil Mehra, chef Ritu Dalmia, hoteliers Aman Nath and Keshav Suri, and businesswoman Ayesha Kapur.
-This case was the first instance wherein the petitioners argued that they had all been directly aggrieved because of Section 377, alleging it to be a direct violation of fundamental rights.
+This case was the first instance wherein the petitioners argued that they had all been directly aggrieved because of Section 377, alleging it to be a direct violation of their fundamental rights.
 The opposition to decriminalisation petitions was led by Apostolic Alliance of Churches, Utkal Christian Council and Trust God Ministries.
 Advocate Manoj George represented the first two and Senior Advocate KS Radhakrishnan the third.
-The NDA government took a neutral stance, leaving the decision to the “wisdom of the court” as long as it applies to “consensual acts of adults in private”.
+The NDA government took a neutral stance, leaving the decision to the "wisdom of the court" as long as it applies to "consensual acts of adults in private".

-Trial
+Proceedings

 The petition was first placed before the former Chief Justice of India Justice T.S.
 Thakur, Justice S. A. Bobde and Justice A. K. Bhushan on 29 June 2016.
 An order was passed to post the matter before Justice Dipak Misra for appropriate orders since a curative petition was already pending before the constitution bench.
 On 8 January 2018, the case (Navtej Singh Johar and others v.
 Union of India) was listed to be heard by the Chief Justice's bench, which passed an order stating that the case would be heard by a constitution bench.

 The matter was heard from 17 January 2018 by a five-judge constitution bench of the Supreme Court.
 On 10 July 2018, the SC commenced hearing of the pleas challenging the constitutionality of section 377.
 The bench ended its hearing on 17 July and reserved its verdict, asking for both sides to submit written submissions for their claims by 20 July.

 Judgment

 On 6 September 2018, the court delivered its unanimous verdict, declaring portions of the law relating to consensual sexual acts between adults unconstitutional.
+The Bench unanimously found that the criminalisation of sexual acts between consenting adults to be violation of the Article 14, 15, 19, and 21 of Indian Constitution.

 This decision overturns the 2013 ruling in Suresh Kumar Koushal v.
 Naz Foundation in which the court upheld the law.
 However, other portions of Section 377 relating to sex with minors, non-consensual sexual acts, and bestiality remain in force.